.jpeg)

 Jey Austen

 Jey is a brand and visual designer, whose incredibly unique portfolio site draws in anyone who looks at it.
-With a simple combination of black background with an eye-catching gothic-esque font.
+It’s a simple combination of black background with an eye-catching gothic-esque font, which is not a common personal logo or web font choice.

 The site also showcases their wonderful illustrations in white lineart that pop against the darker background.